Mac Musings

 Other features coming to the Mac include AirPlay Mirroring, Game Center, Notes, and Twitter integration.
 Share Sheets will make it easy to share links on the Web, post photos and videos, email or message notes, and tweet.

-Messages is available in beta to current Lion users, although early users are reporting problems where messages may reach your iPhone or iPad or Mac, but not all of them.
-I'm sure Apple will get a better handle on that long before Mountain Lion ships.
+Messages is available in beta to current OS X 10.7 Lion users, although early users are reporting problems where messages may reach your iPhone or iPad or Mac, but not all of them.
+I’m sure Apple will get a better handle on that long before Mountain Lion ships.

 Gatekeeper is bound to be the most controversial feature of OS X 10.8.
-It's billed as a security feature, and in its default configuration it will only allow apps purchased from the Mac App Store and third party apps marked with an approved Apple Developer ID.
-Apple's "more secure" option restricts that to just the Mac App Store.
+It’s billed as a security feature, and in its default configuration it will only allow you to use apps purchased from the Mac App Store and third party apps marked with an approved Apple Developer ID.
+Apple’s “more secure” option restricts that to just software from the Mac App Store.
 A third option allows you to use all the old Mac software you were able to use with Lion.

 The Big Problem

 With OS X 10.5 Leopard, Apple left behind all the G3 Macs that had been supported by OS X 10.4 Tiger, as well as refusing to install on G4 Macs clocked below 867 MHz.
-OS X 10.6 Snow Leopard dropped all support for PowerPC Macs, and OS X 10.7 Lion eliminated support for Core Solo and Core Duo Macs, which were only models introduced in 2006.
+OS X 10.6 Snow Leopard dropped all support for PowerPC Macs, and OS X 10.7 Lion eliminated support for Core Solo and Core Duo Macs, all of which were introduced in 2006.

 With each new version of Mac OS X since 10.2, some additional Macs have been left behind.
 We expect that, but we also expect that Apple will support almost all Macs introduced within five years of the new operating system.
 The biggest gripe last time around was about the Late 2006 Mac mini, which was under five years old when Lion was released and not replaced with a Lion-compatible model until Mid 2007.
 Still, just one model less than five years old being left behind was not bad.